-The Meanings Behind 15 Symbols On Your Car's Dashboard
+What 18 Symbols On Your Car’s Dashboard Mean

-When something goes wrong with your car or if a feature you should know about gets activated, a signal funnels through the electrical system and into the dashboard.
-This illuminates a hieroglyphic, and these cover a wide range of issues—some of which may be serious.
-Here are the meanings behind 15 of these curious-looking markers (and what they look like, in case you need a mnemonic device to help your memory).
+When something goes wrong with your car, or if a feature you should know about gets activated, a signal funnels through the electrical system and into the dashboard.
+This illuminates a symbol on the dash, and these cover a wide range of issues—some of which may be serious.
+Here are the meanings behind 18 of these curious-looking markers (and what they look like, in case you need a reminder.)

 1. Engine Temperature Warning Light